ANANTHMANOJ/Ai_Projs/README.md

  Knowlegde of Python and implementation of different libraries like torch,kivy and matplotlib will come to use in this project.
 Working with Python IDE such as Anaconda/ Jupyter Notebook/ Colab will make you confortable to code and execute it side by side.

  ### Brief
- Execution of code will popup a window displaying a car with sensors (rectangle) moving automatically from source (right bottom) to destination (top left).
-We can draw a path for which the car understands the direction to take, the curves it should handle and drives from source to destination.
-The three buttons that you will find are used to clear the path drawn, save the learnt info of the car and load the information learnt respectively.

 ## [Sentiment Analysis](https://github.com/ANANTHMANOJ/Ai_Projs/blob/master/Image_mask_segmentation_Project_CV.ipynb)